 What is real estate litigation?
-Under civil litigation, this covers any form of dispute that arises from a property or an interest in a property.
+Under civil litigation, which covers a range of matters from disputes to accident claims, this covers any form of dispute that arises from a property or an interest in a property.
 For example, it may involve the acquisition of property or ownership rights.

 Per a report from Forbes, roughly 35-50% of small businesses experience some form of litigation in any given year.
 Moreover, at any given time, as many as 90% of all businesses experience some type of legal dispute.
 The real estate market is no different.